 Co-firing of biomass

-In November and December 2013, Topell Energy delivered a total of 2,300 tons of black pellets for a large-scale co-firing test to the Amer power plant of RWE Essent in the Netherlands.
+In November and December 2013, Blackwood’s predecessor Topell Energy delivered a total of 2,300 tons of black pellets for a large-scale co-firing test to the Amer power station of RWE Generation in the Netherlands.
 The torrefied pellets were successfully transported, handled, co-milled and co-fired to produce green electricity.
 The co-milling and co-firing took place at a rate of up to 25%.
 Critical items addressed during the test were dust formation, milling properties and burner stability.
 No adverse effect on milling and burning was detected in any of the tests.
 The trial therefore confirmed that high quality ‘biopellets’ can be produced and co-fired at large commercial scale.

 To view a video of the pellet production at Topell Energy’s Duiven plant and the co-firing at the Amer power plant, please click here.